Exploring the halo character and dipole response in the dripline nucleus $^{31}$F: Formalism

 In Figs. \ref{fig: PS_I} and \ref{fig: PS_II}, we show the phase shifts for the low lying resonances of $^{30}$F corresponding to sets A, D, and AH for case I and sets A and D for case II, respectively.
 Similarly, Fig. \ref{fig: PS_III} displays the phase shifts for the six sets pertaining to case III. {For the uninitiated, resonance energy, $E_R$, would be the energy where the phase shifts cross $\pi$/2 radians.}

 It may be seen that under the scenarios considered, the $f$-waves present rather sharp resonances, and the numerical mesh size had to be decreased to catch them appropriately.
 The $d$-wave resonances in the inverted configurations (sets D of cases II and III) are broad as the continuum was so constructed that the $f$- and the $p$-wave resonances lie closer to the threshold.
 It is worth mentioning here that during the search for these two-body potentials to reproduce the positive energy ground state of $^{30}$F in all the configurations for all the cases, it was ensured that all the Pauli forbidden states (that would encourage the presence of unphysical eigenstates of the three-body Hamiltonian) are removed from the valence neutron space.
 This was achieved by building phase-equivalent shallow potentials within a supersymmetric transformation \cite{Baye87PRL}, which in other words is the spectral mimicry of the equivalent potentials without the bound states.
-With this picture, we now present the results in the next section.
+This method had been applied with considerable success in the past \cite{CSF20PRC,SD20PLB} and although other approaches like the Feshbach projection method \cite{FESH62AP,CK13PRL,TTT04NPA,NCT96NPA} exist, a comparison between different treatments of the Pauli states goes beyond the scope of the present work.
+The interested reader is referred to Ref. \cite{TDE00PRC} for a comparative study of Pauli forbidden states by various approaches.